HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

   assert min(ls) <= mean(ls) <= max(ls)
 ```

-But this is now substantially longer and less readable than the generator based approach!
+But this is now substantially longer and less readable than the original approach!

 In Haskell, traditionally we would fix this with a newtype declaration which wraps the type.
 We could find a newtype NonEmptyList and a newtype FiniteFloat and then say that we actually